TERMS AND CONDITIONS OF SALE

 9. Payments

-9.1 Price and Deposit.
+9.1 Price and deposit.

-Unless otherwise agreed in the quote or the Special Conditions, prices are established in Euros, “ex works” and exclusive of duties and taxes.
-Payments will be made in Euros.
-Unless otherwise agreed in the quote or the Special Conditions, all orders will give rise to the payment of a deposit at the time of the placement of the order and will give rise to down-payments intended to cover any costs advanced by the Seller.
+Unless otherwise agreed in the quotation or Special Terms and Conditions, all orders will be subject to payment of a deposit at the time the order is placed, and of instalments to cover costs incurred by the Vendor.
 It is understood that a deposit is by definition payable in cash.
-The Seller reserves the right not to undertake or continue the manufacture of the Equipment and/or to start or continue the Works without having received the payment by the Buyer of the deposit by the payment deadlines stipulated in Section 9.2.
-In the event of a partial invoice dispute, the Buyer may not defer either the payment of the undisputed part of the invoice or the payment of other invoices due.
+The Vendor reserves the right not to commence or continue the manufacture of the Equipment and/or to commence or continue the Work without the effective payment by the Purchaser of the deposit within the payment deadlines stipulated in article 9.2.

 9.3 Late payments